Providing loving care to young children helps them to be mentally healthy.

 Children can form more than one attachment.
 They form attachments with the caregivers they spend the most time with, such as a mom, grandma, or daycare provider.
 Children do not need to be related to adults to form an attachment to them.

 Your child’s attachment to you and other caregivers can be either secure or insecure.
 It is important to help your child develop a secure attachment.
-Your child will form a secure attachment when you provide him with safe, loving, and consistent care.
+Your child will form a secure attachment when you provide them with safe, loving, and consistent care.

 Attachment meets your child’s needs for love, support, safety, acceptance, and security.